-Bo Dukes trial enters day 3
+Day 3: Bo Dukes admits in interview shown in trial to helping dispose of Tara Grinstead’s body

-ABBEVILLE, GA (WALB) - Day 3 of the Bo Dukes trial got underway Wednesday morning in Wilcox County following explosive testimony on Tuesday.
+ABBEVILLE, GA (WALB) - The third day of the Bo Dukes trial got underway Wednesday morning in Wilcox County following explosive testimony on Tuesday.

-Eleven people took the stand, but it was one of Bo’s army buddies testified that he blew the whistle about Duke’s involvement in burning the body of Tara Grinstead.

-And that army buddy was a key witness in this trial.
-He revealed what Bo told him about disposing of a body and the call he made to law enforcement was played for the jury.

-On Wednesday, the prosecution showed the court a video of an interview with Bo Dukes.
+The prosecution showed the court a video of an interview with Dukes.
 In the video, Dukes admitted he helped dispose of the body, and said they spent two days burning the body.

-Dukes said he told Stephen Duke, Ryan’s brother, on Monday about what happened over the weekend.
+On the video, Dukes said he told Stephen Duke, Ryan Duke’s brother, about what happened on that weekend.
 He said that they loaded her body into his Ford F-150 and Ryan Duke drove the truck to the pecan orchard near Fitzgerald.

-Tara Grinstead’s body was face up and wasn’t clothed.
+Grinstead’s body was face up and wasn’t clothed.
 He also said there were marks on her neck.

-On the GBI video, Dukes said that he told several people about the death of Grinstead what had happened.
+On the GBI video, Dukes said that he told several people about Grinstead’s death and what had happened.
 He gave the GBI the phone numbers of several people he told the story to in 2007 or 2008.
 He said most people thought he was making up the story.

-Dukes said in his interview that Ryan Duke told him he strangled Tara Grinstead on her bed.
-He said they threw her keys and purse into a dumpster before disposing of her body during his interview with the GBI.
+Dukes said in his interview that Ryan Duke told him he strangled Grinstead on her bed.
+He said during the interview that they threw her keys and purse into a dumpster before disposing of her body.

 Dukes said he was shocked Ryan Duke could find the orchard because he had only been there a few times.
-He said he helped move Grinstead’s body
+He said he helped move Grinstead’s body.

 Dukes showed the GBI approximately where they burned her body in the orchard on a photograph during his interview.

-During his interview with the GBI, he said they got the wood to burn the body from a shed.
-The two men left the fire and let it burn overnight. he thinks Grinstead was wearing a belly button ring when this all happened.
-After two days it looked like the only thing left was ash.
+During his interview with the GBI, Dukes said they got the wood to burn the body from a shed.
+The two men left the fire and let it burn overnight.
+Dukes said he thinks Grinstead was wearing a belly button ring when this all happened.

-In his interview that he still doesn't know why Duke killed Grinstead.
+Dukes said in his interview that he still doesn’t know why Ryan Duke killed Grinstead.

-The two men had a conversation about not saying anything about what happened, but he told Brooke Sheridan and his ex-wife about what happened.
+The two men had a conversation about not saying anything about what happened, but Dukes said he told Brooke Sheridan and his ex-wife about what happened.
 Dukes said he finally came forward because he wants this to be over in his interview.

-The GBI asked Bo Dukes about reaching out to Ryan Duke to ask him about talking to the GBI.
+The GBI asked Dukes about reaching out to Ryan Duke to ask him about talking to the GBI.

 Dukes said he has returned to the site where Grinstead’s body was burned multiple times.